hashicorp/terraform-provider-random/docs/resources/id.md

 - `b64_url` (String) The generated id presented in base64, using the URL-friendly character set: case-sensitive letters, digits and the characters `_` and `-`.
 - `dec` (String) The generated id presented in non-padded decimal digits.
 - `hex` (String) The generated id presented in padded hexadecimal digits.
 This result will always be twice as long as the requested byte length.
-- `id` (String) The generated id presented in base64 without additional transformations or prefix.

 ## Import